Washington Avenue Bridge (Minneapolis)

 The Mississippi River looking downstream (southeast) toward the University of Minnesota Medical Center.

-The Washington Avenue Bridge carries County Road 122 and the METRO Green Line light rail across the Mississippi River in Minneapolis and connects the East Bank and West Bank portions of the University of Minnesota campus.
+The Washington Avenue Bridge carries County Road 122 and the METRO Green Line light rail across the Mississippi River in Minneapolis, connecting the East Bank and West Bank campuses of the University of Minnesota.
 The bridge has two decks, with the lower deck designated for motor vehicle traffic and light rail trains and the upper deck used for pedestrians and bicycles (lanes specifically for bikes are on the north side).
 It is a utilitarian structure with simple architecture, but it has cultural significance because thousands of students, faculty, staff, and visitors walk across it every day.

 Most users of the bridge get across it using some mode other than a personal automobile.
 Minnesota Department of Transportation traffic counts from 2007 show the bridge carried about 28,400 vehicles per day at that time.
 However, multiple counts from 2009 indicate the bridge carried a total of 71,400 people per day when other modes were also included.

 In 2011, as part of construction for the METRO Green Line light rail, reconfiguration of the bridge began.
 The original two eastbound and westbound traffic lanes were permanently reduced to one lane eastbound and one lane westbound, using the outside lanes.
 The two inside (center) lanes are now dedicated to light rail.
 The light rail line opened on June 14, 2014.